-Step Task See 1 Plan the boot slots and partitions.
+Stop Task See Step 1 Plan the boot slots and partitions.
 "Planning the Boot Slots and Disk Partitions" on page 21 2 Prepare to install the SGI ICE X software.
 "Preparing to Install Software on an SGI ICE X System" on page 27 3 (Conditional) Configure a static address for the baseboard management controller (BMC) on the system admin controller (SAC).
-Perform this step only if your site practices require a static IP on the BMC. "(Conditional) Setting a Static IP Address for the Baseboard Management Controller (BMC) in the System Admin Node (SAC)" on page 29 4 (Optional) Configure a highly available system admin controller "(Optional) Configuring a Highly Available (HA) System Admin Controller (SAC)" on page 31 5 Boot the system.
+Perform this step only if your site practices require a static IP on the BMC. "(Conditional) Setting a Static IP Address for the Baseboard Management Controller (BMC) in the System Admin Node (SAC)" on page 29 4 (Optional) Configure a highly available system admin controller (SAC) or a highly available rack leader controller (RLC). "(Optional) Configuring a Highly Available System Admin Controller (SAC) or a Highly Available Rack Leader Controller (RLC)" on page 31 5 Boot the system.
 "Booting the System" on page 31 6 Install the operating system on the system admin controller (SAC) node.
 You can install either the SUSE Linux Enterprise Server (SLES) or Red Hat Enterprise Server (RHEL) operating system.
 "Installing the Operating System" on page 33 7 Run the cluster configuration tool.
 Complete the initial cluster configuration tasks, which include the following: "Running the Cluster Configuration Tool" on page 42 Set up software repositories for required and optional software.
 Install the SAC software.
 Configure network settings.
 Configure the NTP server.
 Set up the initial SAC infrastructure.
 Configure the house network DNS resolvers.
 8 (Conditional) Configure external domain name service (DNS).
-If you want to configure network address translation, you also need to configure an external DNS. "(Conditional) Configuring External Domain Name Service (DNS) Servers" on page 51 9 Install the SGI Management Center (SMC) license key.
-"Installing the SGI Management Center License Key" on page 52
+If you want to configure network address translation, you also need to configure an external DNS. "(Conditional) Configuring External Domain Name Service (DNS) Servers" on page 52

-Step Task See 10 Sync the repository updates, apply the latest patches to the newly installed software, and clone the images.
-"Synchronizing the Software Repository, Installing Software Updates, and Cloning the Images" on page 53 11 Configure the switches.
-"Configuring the Switches" on page 55 12 Use the discover command to install and configure the rack leader controller and service node software.
-"Configuring the Rack Leader Controllers (RLCs) and Service Nodes with the discover Command" on page 65 13 (Optional) Configure a backup domain name service (DNS) server on a service node. "(Optional) Configuring a Backup Domain Name Service (DNS) Server" on page 68 14 Configure the InfiniBand subnetworks.
-"Configuring the InfiniBand Subnetworks" on page 69 15 Configure optional features.
-Chapter 4, "Configuring Optional Features" on page 75
+Step Task See 9 (Optional) Start the Intel Data Center Manager (DCM) Configuration "(Optional) Configuring the Intel Data Center Manager (DCM) Software Development Kit (SDK)" on page 53 10 Sync the repository updates, apply the latest patches to the newly installed software, and clone the images.
+"Synchronizing the Software Repository, Installing Software Updates, and Cloning the Images" on page 61 11 (Conditional) Download the Intel Manycore Platform Software Stack (MPSS). "(Conditional) Downloading the Intel Manycore Platform Software Stack (MPSS) Software and Creating Images" on page 63 12 Configure the switches.
+"Configuring the Switches" on page 73 13 Use the discover command to install and configure the rack leader controller and service node software.
+"Configuring the Rack Leader Controllers (RLCs) and Service Nodes with the discover Command" on page 88 14 (Optional) Configure a backup domain name service (DNS) server on a service node. "(Optional) Configuring a Backup Domain Name Service (DNS) Server" on page 94 15 Configure the InfiniBand subnetworks.
+"Configuring the InfiniBand Subnetworks" on page 95 16 Configure optional features.
+Chapter 4, "Configuring Optional Features" on page 101